xiaoyang-git/VRTK/DOCUMENTATION.md

    * `float` - The total GPU time utilized last frame as measured by the VR subsystem.

 The GetGPUTimeLastFrame retrieves the time spent by the GPU last frame, in seconds, as reported by the VR SDK.

+#### Vector2ShallowCompare/3

+  > `public static bool Vector2ShallowCompare(Vector2 vectorA, Vector2 vectorB, int compareFidelity)`

+  * Parameters
+   * `Vector2 vectorA` - The Vector2 to compare against.
+   * `Vector2 vectorB` - The Vector2 to compare with
+   * `int compareFidelity` - The number of decimal places to use when doing the comparison on the float elements within the Vector2.
+  * Returns
+   * `bool` - Returns true if the given Vector2 objects match based on the given fidelity.

+The Vector2ShallowCompare method compares two given Vector2 objects based on the given fidelity, which is the equivalent of comparing rounded Vector2 elements to determine if the Vector2 elements are equal.

+#### NumberPercent/2

+  > `public static float NumberPercent(float value, float percent)`

+  * Parameters
+   * `float value` - The value to determine the percentage from
+   * `float percent` - The percentage to find within the given value.
+  * Returns
+   * `float` - A float containing the percentage value based on the given input.

+The NumberPercent method is used to determine the percentage of a given value.

 ---